JVHallam/kata_kubernetes/docs/kata_spoilers.md

 * kubectl describe secrets influxdb-creds

 Either is good, as the above cmd one can be used with keyvault.

-* edit the deployment
-    * Get the influxdb-creds put into the image
-    * Just put the name bit, into the existing containers section, above the existing name
-        Spec:
-          containers:
-  e       - name: influxdb
-            image: docker.io/influxdb:1.6.4
-            envFrom:
-            - secretRef:
-                name: influxdb-creds

 * ALTERNITAVLEY This can be an object file, kubectl apply -f filename.yml
 apiVersion: apps/v1